 regresar

 I'm going to England for two weeks.
-I'm coming back on the fifth.
+I'm coming

 COME IN